-Visiting with jungle guides, fruit farmers, and elephants, Alexander Vysniauskas shares how 3 simple concepts are empowering the emergence of Responsible Tourism in Khao Sok National Park, Thailand
+Visiting with jungle guides, fruit farmers, and elephants, Alexander Vysniauskas shares how 3 simple concepts are empowering the emergence of Responsible, Community-led Tourism in Khao Sok National Park, Thailand

 The fight for the preservation of Thailand’s Khao Sok National Park begins in the late 1970s, with an armed uprising deep in the jungle strongholds of present day Cheow Lan lake.
 Before the National Park was established, student activists, labeled as communists, were able to keep the encroaching logging and mining companies at bay.
 The fight against exploitation continues to this day, now against the scourges of modern agriculture and mass tourism.

 Khao Sok National Park in Thailand is one of the world’s oldest and most diverse tropical forests.
 The vast, untouched tropical paradise is rich with wildlife and more than 1500 plant species, including one of the world’s largest flowers – Rafflesia kerii.
 Wild elephants, tigers, red bull, and gibbons are some of the 48 species of mammals that coexist with the 311 bird species sighted in the area, according to Chiang Mai University’s database.

 Since the 1990s, commercial agriculture and tourism in Khao Sok have developed rapidly, with little consideration for the long term effects on the local economy, environment, or culture.
 For a time, it seemed Khao Sok was on track to become yet another region exploited by mass tourism and palm-oil plantations.

 Yet to this day the National Park is still pristine and faces no immediate threats and the area around the park hasn’t been completely overrun by hordes of tourist busses and the cement infrastructure necessary to host them.
 Local quality of living is on the rise and the list of community led activities and tours is growing while the quality of services is only getting better.